SciML/ModelingToolkitCourse/docs/src/lectures/lecture7.md

 ## Numerical Integrability Criterion for DAEs

-There are both differential equations and algebraic equations in acasual models.
+There are both differential equations and algebraic equations in acausal models.
-Thus, a generic acasual model is a system of differential-algebraic equations (DAEs).
+Thus, a generic acausal model is a system of differential-algebraic equations (DAEs).
 In general, additional processing steps are required to simulate DAEs.
 To see this more clearly, we will analyze the implicit Euler algorithm which is the most basic form of both Runge-Kutta and linear multistep methods for DAEs.